DJSng-Toolkit/the-library/README.md

 > [!WARNING]
 > This section is mainly tailored to Firefox user.

+Extensions you can add to your browser to do more.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [🏆 uBlock Origin](https://ublockorigin.com/) | Raymond Hill | General ad & content blocker, best on the market. **Does not properly block content on Chromium**, due to blocking content before the page loads not being possible.
 Some ads might slip through.
 Also, **their lite version is very limited** and may perform worse. |

 ### Tools for the Web
+Tools on the web, for the web.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [GitHub Wiki TOC Generator](https://ecotrust-canada.github.io/markdown-toc/) | John Schlinkert | A generator for making Table of Contents in Markdown, great for GitHub Wiki and READMEs.
 Used on this page!
 Linked is an outdated fork hosted by another user. |

 ### Other Cool Websites
+Cool websites that don't fit any other category.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [WinAmp Skin Museum](https://skins.webamp.org/) | Jordan Eldredge | Huge archive of WinAmp skins that's usable in your web browser thanks to Webamp. |

 ## Music
 ### Downloading
+Tools to download music.
+Be responsible.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [⭐ Nicotine+](https://nicotine-plus.org/) | Nicotine+ Team | Really good Soulseek client. |

 ### Playing - Locally
+Tools to play music from local files.
+Great if you download your music.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [🏆 foobar2000](https://www.foobar2000.org/) | Peter Pawlowski | Amazing local player with a lot of customization.